vikaschoudhary16/istio/README_UPDATING_ISTIO.md

 git push origin upstream-istio
 ```

-Note down the SHA in the upstream-istio branch that corresponds to the Istio commit that you pulled in.
+Note down the `SHA` in the `upstream-istio` branch that corresponds to the Istio commit that you pulled in.

-2. Now update TCC.
+2. Now update the [tcc](https://github.com/tetrateio/istio/tree/tcc) branch of this repo.

 ```
 git checkout tcc